kossnocorp/_enso/README.md

 ### Master Enso in a Minute

-Here is a simplified example of pomodoro timer application which renders how many seconds passed:
+Here is a simplified example of timer application which renders how many seconds passed:

 ```js
 var enso = require('enso')